parulv1/krishnap25.github.io/_pages/projects.md

 5. Population balance modeling of leukemic lymphocytes: I employed population balance modeling to obtain time and age distributions of leukemic and normal cells, and tried to optimize infusion time of a chemotherapy drug in order to maximize killing of leukemic cancer cells and minimize killing of normal cells.

-7. Undergraduate thesis: I investigated different functions to develop a moment closure function for the master equation of the TNF-$\alpha$ signaling network in order to estimate noise propagation.
+7. Undergraduate thesis: I investigated different functions to develop a moment closure function for the master equation of the TNF-a signaling network in order to estimate noise propagation.

 6. Developing tools for predicting crystal morphology: As an undergraduate summer intern at Purdue University in 2012, I developed 4 software to predict crystal morphology from miller indices, tomographic indices and different saturation conditions.
 Find the links to the software in my [Software](https://parulv1.github.io/software) page.